Supporting Unaccompanied Asylum Seeking Children and Care Leavers

 If the age of the young person is initially believed to be 16 years or over during the welfare interview, the duty social worker arranges to allocate the young person to the local authority next on the rota list to receive a young person.

-If this is Merton, the Care Experienced Team has responsibility for the young person as a looked after child from the day the young person is allocated to them.
+If this is Merton, the Care Experienced Team has responsibility for the young person as a Child in Care from the day the young person is allocated to them.
 The Croydon duty social work team will also notify the London Asylum Seekers Consortium so that Emergency Accommodation can be provided on behalf of Merton while the Local Authority makes the arrangements for the longer term placement of the young person.

 The London Asylum Seekers Consortium (LASC) commissions emergency accommodation for children from local independent providers.
 The accommodation is semi-independent provision and subject to supervision and monitoring by LASC.
 Clearly it is emergency accommodation in purpose as the child's needs have not yet been assessed and therefore it has not been chosen as best suited to the child's needs.
 For this reason, although LASC will continue to provide Emergency Accommodation on behalf of Merton for a period of up to 5 days, this should be understood as an extreme exception.
 Young people presenting at HO have arrived in the UK with a range of life experiences and backgrounds and require social care assessment and safeguarding as a priority.
 It is expected that the Care Experienced Team will make arrangements to transfer the young person from LASC Emergency Accommodation to their own placement within 24-48 hours following notification of allocation.